Robert Kabushenga

-Robert Kabushenga, is a Ugandan lawyer and corporate executive who was the managing director and chief executive officer of the New Vision Group, from January 2007 until January 2021.
-He is a non-executive board member of KCB Bank Uganda Limited, a commercial bank, since November 2021.
+Robert Kabushenga is a Ugandan lawyer and corporate executive.
+He served as the managing director and chief executive officer of the Vision Group (New Vision Printing and Publishing Company Limited) from January 2007 to January 2021.
+He has been a non-executive board member of KCB Bank Uganda Limited, since November 2021.

-Background and education
+Early life and education

-Kabushenga was born in Uganda circa 1971.
+Kabushenga was born to Geoffrey Sabiti Kabushenga in Uganda in 1971.
 He was raised by a single mother in Kampala, Uganda's capital city, in the 1970s and 1980s.

 He holds a Bachelor of Laws degree awarded by Makerere University, Uganda's oldest and largest public university.
 He also holds a Postgraduate Diploma in Legal Practice, awarded by the Law Development Centre, in Kampala.
 In addition, he attended the American Academy of International Law, in Dallas, Texas, United States.

 Career

-Kabushenga was the Executive Director of the Uganda Media Centre, and concurrently was the spokesperson of the government of Uganda.
-He then was Board Secretary, Company Secretary and Legal Officer for the New Vision Group from 2002 until 2005.
-He also worked as Legal and Administration Officer of the Monitor Publications Limited.
-He became the CEO at Vision Group in January 2007.
-He replaced William Pike, an expatriate.
-In January 2021, he resigned his position at the New Vison Group, to pursue other interests.
+Early Career

+Kabushenga worked as a legal and Administrative officer at the Monitor Publications Limited (Publishers of Daily Monitor).
+He later served as board secretary, company secretary, and legal officer at the Vision Group from 2002 to 2005.
+He was appointed executive director of the Uganda Media Centre and concurrently served as the government of Uganda's spokesperson.

+Vision Group (2007-2021)

+On 1 January 2007, Kabushenga was appointed managing director and chief executive officer of the Vision Group, succeeding expatriate journalist William Pike.
+During his 14-year tenure, the group expanded its portfolio by launching additional radio stations, television channels (including Bukedde TV), magazines, and digital platforms while transitioning toward greater commercial competitiveness as a listed company on the Uganda Securities Exchange.
+In January 2021, he announced his resignation, citing personal reasons and requesting early retirement.
+He oversaw a 90-day transition period before departing.
+However, some contemporary reports described internal disagreements or board-level decisions around the time of his exit.

-He was replaced as CEO at the media conglomerate, by Don Wanyama, previously the Senior Presidential Press Secretary.
-The Uganda government is a major shareholder in the media house, whose shares of stock are listed on the Uganda Securities Exchange.
+He was succeeded by Don Wanyama, who had previously served as the senior presidential press secretary.
+The Ugandan government is a major shareholder in this media house, whose shares of stock are listed on the Uganda Securities Exchange.

-Other considerations
+Other roles

-Kabushenga is an advocate of the High Court of Uganda.
-He is also a member of the Uganda Law Society.
-He is a Fellow of the Africa Leadership Initiative and a member of the Aspen Global Leadership Network.
-In November 2021 he was appointed to the board of KCB Bank Uganda Limited.
+Kabushenga is an advocate of the High Court of Uganda and a member of the Uganda Law Society.
+He is a fellow of the Africa Leadership Initiative and a member of the Aspen Global Leadership Network.
+In November 2021, he was appointed a non-executive director of KCB Bank Uganda Limited.